 BigCommerce platform is a lot easier because it is an all-in-one solution.
 You don’t need to set up anything, and you can get started quickly.

-They also manage everything from backups, security, and scalability, so it’s a true hassle-free solution.
+They also manage everything from backups to security, and scalability, so it’s a truly hassle-free solution.

 The best part is that it works seamlessly with WordPress.

 The downside of using BigCommerce is that you have limited control over your store.
 There are fixed pricing plans, limited themes and integration apps, and certain ways to scale up your business.
 You cannot use any tool outside BigCommerce.

 WooCommerce is a self-hosted platform that gives you full control over your website.
 You are free to compare pricing for different services and start with the best-priced plan.
 That is why you can start a WooCommerce store at a lot lower investment than on BigCommerce.